arxinc/arx-rtos/arxos/arch/riscv/rv64/rv64gc/README.md

 Initial releases prioritize **emulation (QEMU)** for accessibility and consistency.
 Behavior in emulation may differ slightly from specific hardware implementations.

 This placeholder maintains the repository structure and indicates upcoming RV64GC support.

+This placeholder maintains the repository structure and indicates upcoming RV64GC support.